 Herein lies a major difference between the Ramayana and the Biblical epic.
 In the Ramayana, Rama defeats Ravana by strength of might.
 He slays him in a heroic battle.

 The path to victory for Jesus was different; it led through the road of defeat.
 Instead of winning a physical battle, Jesus died a physical death, as prophesied beforehand.
 He did this because our captivity is to death itself, so he needed to defeat death.
-He did so by rising from the dead, an event we can examine historically.
+He did so by rising from the dead, which we can examine historically.
 By dieing for us, he literally gave himself on our behalf.
 As the Bible states about Jesus

 who gave himself for us to redeem us from all wickedness and to purify for himself a people that are his very own, eager to do what is good.Titus 2:14